Ratakor/dotfiles/README.md

 other programs I use.

 ## TODO
-- patch tofi then replace tofi with $DMENU in scripts
 - use ii as irc client?
 - config mtm (or tmux) to be usable